hydrogen-dev/SDK/molecule/java/docs/MoleculeApi.md

 <a name="getWalletKeys"></a>
 # **getWalletKeys**
-> WalletKeyGetResponse getWalletKeys(page, size, orderBy, ascending, filter)
+> WalletKeyGetResponse getWalletKeys(page, size, orderBy, ascending, getLatest)

 Get all wallet keys associated with wallets defined for your firm.